Kai Bae Beach, Koh Chang: 2014-15 Update

-✔ A good range of family friendly shops, bars and restaurants within a few minutes walk of almost all resorts
+✔ A good range of family friendly shops, bars and restaurants within a few minutes walk of almost all accommodation

 ✔ A Welsh ‘pirate’s pub’ catering exclusively for Russian visitors